hackersanddesigners/WifiZineThrowie_ScavengerHunt/README.md

 ## 2. Solarpunk: What if we shrank the Internet?

-Being a solarpunk is about positive futures!
+Being a solarpunk is about imagining positive futures!
 How can we keep some of the good things of the Internet (it's fun, it's a place to share a lot of information, it's a way to connect to people), but also taking care of the environment for the future?

 Some proposals we  will try out today: